 What do I do with my valuables while at camp?

 We recommend that you leave most valuables at home.
-For the things you need to bring such as passports, money etc we have a safe for them to be kept in.
+For the things you need to bring such as passports, money etc we provide a locker for you in the staff shack.

 What is the weather like in Massachusetts?

 A common quote around New England is, “If you don’t like the weather, wait five minutes!”
 The weather changes dramatically from really hot sunny days to cooler rainy days. .
 We have mostly sunny and warm days and cool evenings.
 Staff orientation days in June can be a bit cool, so we recommend a sweater.
 Definitely remember to pack a rain jacket too!

 Yes.
 We have free wireless access available to you during your time off but be prepared it isn't super fast.